chapmanb/bcbb/ec2/biolinux/README.md

        RESERVATION	r-0a7af462	678711657553	default
        INSTANCE	i-0ca39764	ami-1ad03273 ec2-174-129-68-135.compute-1.amazonaws.com

-Now you can ssh in using the key you created:
+Now you can ssh in using the key you created and resize the
+filesystem:

-       % ssh -i ~/.ec2/id-sobchak.keypair root@ec2-174-129-68-135.compute-1.amazonaws.com
+       % ssh -i ~/.ec2/id-sobchak.keypair ubuntut@ec2-174-129-68-135.compute-1.amazonaws.com
+       % sudo resize2fs /dev/sda1
+       % df -h

 You're in and paying per hour.
 When done: